Master of Professional Studies in Emergency Management

 Flexibility to Earn Your Master’s From Anywhere

-A Master of Professional Studies in Emergency Management degree from the Tulane School of Professional Advancement will give you the skills and knowledge to play a leading role in protecting your community from both natural and human-made hazards and disasters.
+A Master of Professional Studies in Emergency Management degree from the Tulane School of Professional Advancement will give you the skills and knowledge to play a leading role in protecting your community from natural and human-made hazards and disasters.
 This program is ideal for individuals with front-line experience, including first responders, community volunteers, and veterans or active-duty military members.
 You’ll build on your real-world experience to develop the strategic and analytical skills to plan for and prevent emergencies within complex organizations such as corporations, government agencies, and nonprofit organizations.

 As an emergency studies graduate, you’ll be ready to pursue a career as: